Medusas71/Megs-Italian-Kitchen/README.md

 1. [Heroku](https://id.heroku.com/login) - a container-based cloud Platform as a Service (PaaS) used to deploy the project
 1. [Snagit](https://www.techsmith.com/screen-capture.html) - screen capture and resizing images
 1. [TinyPNG](https://tinypng.com/) - efficient compression of images for the site
+1. [Unsplash](https://unsplash.com/) - for the standard recipe image
 1. [WebAIM](https://webaim.org/resources/contrastchecker/) - web accessibility contrast checker

 [Back to Table of Contents](#table-of-contents)